chatinunk97/ci-cd-learning/README.md

 - Debugging CI/CD issues can take a lot of trial and error.
 Keeping logs and systematically eliminating false assumptions is crucial.
 - Just because something works locally **doesn’t mean it will work in CI/CD**, since the environment behaves differently.

-## Contributing

-We welcome contributions to enhance this project.
-To contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch-name`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-branch-name`
-5. Open a pull request detailing your changes.

 ## License